stjude-rust-labs/atlas/README.md

 atlas defines a development container manifest to quickly build an environment for development and testing.
-This is compatible with, e.g., [GitHub Codespaces] and [Visual Studio Code] with the [Dev Container extension] installed.
+This is compatible with, e.g., [GitHub Codespaces] and [Visual Studio Code] with the [Dev Containers extension] installed.

 After opening the project in the dev container,